double-great/alt-text/README.md

 ### Alt text should not end with

-Warning: `Alt text should not end with ".gif, .jpeg, .jpg, .png, .svg, .webp, graphic, image"`
+Suggestion: `Alt text should not end with ".gif, .jpeg, .jpg, .png, .svg, .webp, graphic, image"`

 A file name in alt text does not provide helpful context.